 The final stage involves moving the pieces of the top layer while preserving their orientation.
 There are a total of 21 algorithms for this stage.
 They are distinguished by letter names, sometimes based on what they look like with arrows representing what pieces are swapped around (e.g., A permutation, F permutation, T permutation, etc.).
 "Two-look" PLL solves the corners first and edges separately.
 It uses six algorithms, two for corner permutation and up to four for edge permutation.
 Also, a U-perm can be repeated if the user wishes to use even fewer algorithms at the expense of usually faster solve times.

-There also exist many advanced extension algorithm sets to be used alongside CFOP, such as COLL, Winter Variation, VLS, ZBLL, and more.
-However, it is not necessary to learn them in order to solve the cube or to use the CFOP method.
-I use CFOP because after most of the algorithms, you get back to home grip.
+There also exist many advanced extension algorithms sets to be used alongside CFOP, such as COLL, Winter Variation, VLS, ZBLL, and more.
+However, it is unnecessary to learn them to solve the cube or use the CFOP method.
+I use CFOP because, after most of the algorithms, you get back to home grip.

 F2L is a crucial step to speedsolving as this is where the majority of time gains are realized.
 The reduced solving time can be attributed to having a view of the top side of the Rubik’s cube, planning the next step ahead in time, and improved cubing techniques that eliminate unnecessary rotations.
 There are 41 possible variations for the corner edge positions, which can be solved intuitively without the need for algorithms.
 This method is great for SpeedSolving for beginners, But you can try different methods too!